jiaoshuntian/ivory-operator/docs/content/references/crd.md

       </tr><tr>
         <td><b>name</b></td>
         <td>string</td>
-        <td>Name that associates this set of PostgreSQL pods.
+        <td>Name that associates this set of IvorySQL pods.
 This field is optional when only one instance set is defined.
 Each instance set in a cluster must have a unique name.
 The combined length of this and the cluster name must be 46 characters or less.</td>
         <td>false</td>
       </tr><tr>
         <td><b>priorityClassName</b></td>
         <td>string</td>
-        <td>Priority class name for the PostgreSQL pod.
-Changing this value causes PostgreSQL to restart.
+        <td>Priority class name for the IvorySQL pod.
+Changing this value causes IvorySQL to restart.
 More info: https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/</td>
         <td>false</td>
       </tr><tr>
         <td><b>replicas</b></td>
         <td>integer</td>
-        <td>Number of desired PostgreSQL pods.</td>
+        <td>Number of desired IvorySQL pods.</td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#postgresclusterspecinstancesindexresources">resources</a></b></td>
         <td>object</td>
-        <td>Compute resources of a PostgreSQL container.</td>
+        <td>Compute resources of a IvorySQL container.</td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#postgresclusterspecinstancesindexsidecars">sidecars</a></b></td>